Chapter 4. Head Aches

 Preserving Line Endings While Reading a File

 I hate to break it to you, dear reader, but the catr program in Chapter 3 does not completely replicate the original cat program because it uses BufRead::lines to read the input files.
-The documentation for that functions says, “Each string returned will not have a newline byte (the 0xA byte) or CRLF (0xD, 0xA bytes) at the end.”
+The documentation for that function says, “Each string returned will not have a newline byte (the 0xA byte) or CRLF (0xD, 0xA bytes) at the end.”
 I hope you’ll forgive me because I wanted to show you how easy it can be to read the lines of a file, but you should be aware that the catr program replaces Windows CRLF line endings with Unix-style newlines.

 To fix this, I must instead use BufRead::read_line, which, according to the documentation, “will read bytes from the underlying stream until the newline delimiter (the 0xA byte) or EOF is found.
 Once found, all bytes up to, and including, the delimiter (if found) will be appended to buf.”1 Following is a version that will preserve the original line endings.
 With these changes, the program will pass more tests than it fails:

-for filename in config.files {
+for filename in args.files {

 match open(&filename) {